BorrelliConvex/design/cad/020_tokenomics/README.md

 We must ensure that coins are distributed fairly, on the basis of making contributions to the Convex ecosystem.
 While there are many ways to contribute, we consider three categories of participants essential to reward fairly:

 - **Contributors** : Those who help build the ecosystem, whether through contributions to Convex itself of building value in the broader ecosystem.
-- **Coin Purchasers** : Those who help fund the development of Convex, by purchasing newly issued Convex Coins
+- **Coin Purchasers** : Those who help fund the development of Convex, by purchasing newly issued Convex Coins.
-- **Peer Operators**: Those who provide the infrastructure to operate the network on a decentralised basis
+- **Peer Operators**: Those who provide the infrastructure to operate the network on a decentralised basis.

 ### DoS prevention